pschanely/CrossHair/doc/source/contracts.rst

       --report_all          Output analysis results for all postconditions (not just failing ones) --report_verbose      Output context and stack traces for counterexamples --per_path_timeout FLOAT
-                            Maximum seconds to spend checking one execution path --per_condition_timeout FLOAT
+                            Maximum seconds to spend checking one execution path.
+                            If unspecified, CrossHair will timeout each path at the square root of the `per_condition_timeout`.
+      --per_condition_timeout FLOAT
                             Maximum seconds to spend checking execution paths for one condition --analysis_kind KIND  Kind of contract to check.